The essential car finance guide: Car loan facts, tips, car loan statistics and more

 A secured loan uses the purchased car as security for the lender.
 Typically, bad credit vehicle loans are available, and will generally have a lower level of interest than a comparable unsecured loan.
 Secured car loans are also common for new cars, as they are more valuable assets and can be resold easily.

-Read more about secured car loans.
+Read more about car finance.

 3.0 Business car loans